ibm-cloud-docs/schematics/getting-started-software.md

 Before you can use this template, you must complete the following tasks.

 - Make sure that you have the permissions to [create classic virtual servers](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
-- [Create a classic API key](/docs/account?topic=account-classic_keys#create-classic-infrastructure-key) and retrieve your classic infastructure username.
+- [Create a classic API key](/docs/account?topic=account-classic_keys#create-classic-infrastructure-key) and retrieve your classic infrastructure username.
 This username and API key are used to verify that you have sufficient permissions to create classic infrastructure.
 - Make sure that you have the permissions to create an [{{site.data.keyword.databases-for-postgresql_full}} instance](/docs/databases-for-postgresql?topic=cloud-databases-iam).